Concrete closure list: The schools affected by crumbling RAAC so far

 - Aston Manor Academy, Birmingham will be closed until 11 September at the earliest.

-- Ayelsford School, Warwick will, from 4 September, only be open for year seven.
+- Aylesford School, Warwick will, from 4 September, only be open for year seven.
 All primary school year groups will return on 5 September, and year twelve from 6 September.

 - The Bromfords School, Essex will see year 12 students return on 6 September, and year 7 on 4 September.